Anti-Slavery Statement

 Introduction

 IQSA Services Limited (a company incorporated in England and Wales with company number 09857188) is publishing this statement in compliance with section 54 (1) of the Modern Slavery Act 2015 (the “Act”).
-It details the steps taken by the corporate group comprising IQSA Holdco Limited (a company incorporated in Jersey with company number 131195) and subsidiary undertakings (the “Group”), to assist in the prevention of modern slavery and human trafficking in any part of the Group’s business and supply chain during the financial year ending 30 September 2022.
+It details the steps taken by the corporate group comprising IQSA Holdco Limited (a company incorporated in Jersey with company number 131195) and subsidiary undertakings (the “Group”), to assist in the prevention of modern slavery and human trafficking in any part of the Group’s business and supply chain during the financial year ending 30 September 2023.
 This statement applies to all members of the Group.

 As set out in our Modern Slavery Policy and Code of Ethics, we are fundamentally opposed to the abuse of human rights and will not tolerate or condone this within any part of our business or supply chain.
 We have zero tolerance to slavery and human trafficking and we expect those in our supply chain to comply with our values.
 As an organisation that has people and service at the heart of its business model, the preservation of human rights is key to how we do business.

 iQ Student Accommodation is one of the largest providers of student accommodation in the UK.
-It has over 32,000 beds under management at 78 sites across the UK.
+It has over 34,000 beds under management at 85 sites across the UK.

 In addition to letting to students directly, the Group works in conjunction with some of the UK’s leading universities for the provision of accommodation directly to their students under a process of nomination or lease.
 The Group also owns a hotel.

-Speak Up Policy and Training
+Speak Up Policy and training

-The Group’s Speak Up Policy sets out the Group’s commitments to conducting business with fairness, integrity and respect and supporting any person working for or with iQ, including those employed in our supply chain, who raise concerns about possible misconduct.
+The Group’s Speak Up Policy sets out the Group’s commitments to conducting business with fairness, integrity and respect and supporting any person working for or with the Group, including those employed in our supply chain, who raise concerns about possible misconduct.
 The Group has a confidential helpline in support of its Speak Up policy where members of staff can raise concerns over any wrongdoing which extends to human rights violations and modern slavery.
 Reports are treated in confidence and are always fully investigated at executive level.

 The policy is supported by an e-learning training module which provides staff with information about modern slavery and how to spot the signs as well as providing advice on what they should do if they have concerns.
 All new joiners to the organisation are required to complete the modern slavery e-learning training module within 6 months of joining the organisation and all employees are required to refresh their modern slavery training every 2 years.

-Assessment of Risk in the Supply Chain
+Assessment of risk in the supply chain

 Our Procurement Department has identified the following categories of supplier where we believe there is a greater risk of modern slavery.
 These types of business tend to pay lower wages and rely on labour from outside the country to undertake their business: